JaeyoungChoe/LOFin-bench-HiREC/README.md

 - `--do_generate`: Whether to continue the generation process within the framework.
 - `--continue_iteration`: An option to continue running after a specific number of iterations.

 ---

 ### 1. API Mode (Real-Time Single Query Execution)
 This mode allows for interactive, per-query processing via the `finrag_serving` module.

-> ✅ This is the **recommended method** for debugging, prototyping, or real-time usage scenarios.

 You can run the server using the following command:
 ```bash